-This weather vane in the town of Melsted, Bornholm, Denmark, is suggestive of Hans Christian Andersen’s fairy tale ’The Shepherdess and the Chimney Sweep’.
+This weather vane in the town of Melsted, Bornholm, Denmark, is suggestive of Hans Christian Andersen’s fairy tale The Shepherdess and the Chimney Sweep.
 (Photo copyright © by Kaj Halberg)

 The population of domestic pigs in Denmark is around 13 million, so it would seem strange, if this animal did not appear on weather vanes.

-This weather vane on a farm house on the islet of Nyord, near Møn, Denmark, depicts a domestic pig.
+This weather vane on a farm house on the islet of Nyord, near Møn, depicts a domestic pig.
 (Photo copyright © by Kaj Halberg)

 Young barn swallows and house martins, gathered on a weather vane, depicting a horse, likewise on Funen, Denmark.
 (Photo copyright © by Kaj Halberg)

-Due to widespread usage of DDT and other pesticides, the white-headed, or bald, eagle (Haliaeetus leucocephalus) was largely eradicated from the Lower Fifty American States.
+Due to widespread usage of DDT and other pesticides, the bald eagle (Haliaeetus leucocephalus) was largely eradicated from the Lower Fifty American States in the 1960s and 1970s.
 Today, fortunately, the population of this iconic bird is again increasing, among other places in California.

-Fishing is an important trade on the island of Bornholm, Denmark, making the choice of this flatfish, depicted on a weather vane in the town of Gudhjem, quite appropriate.
+There are many fishermen in the town of Gudhjem, Bornholm, Denmark, making the choice of this flatfish as a weather vane quite appropriate.
 (Photo copyright © by Kaj Halberg)

 (Uploaded August 2018)

-(Latest update June 2019)
+(Latest update March 2022)